Ex-Marine Found Guilty Of Murdering 5 SoCal Women

 SANTA ANA (CBSLA) – After nearly a decade awaiting trial, a Chicago triple-murderer and former Marine was convicted Wednesday by an Orange County jury of murdering five women in Southern California in the 1980s and 1990s.

 Andrew Urdiales, 53, was found guilty in O.C.
 Superior Court of five counts of first-degree murder with a special circumstance allegation of lying in wait.
-He could face the death penalty when sentenced.
+He could face the death penalty when the sentencing phase begins Thursday, the O.C. district attorney’s office said.

 Urdiales was indicted in December 2009 for killing one woman in Orange County, three in Riverside County and one in San Diego County.